-Summer is just around the corner now and what’s most exciting about it, (other than the warm weather) is that you & I can finally dig into luscious summer salads and veggie dishes.
+Summer is here now and what's most exciting about it, (other than the warm weather) is that you (and I) can finally dig into luscious summer salads and veggie dishes.

 Seasonality Is Key

-Now, why am I talking about eating those dishes on warm summer months?
+Now, why am I talking about eating those dishes in the warm summer months?
 (Spring and autumn can be good also) Because seasonality plays a key role when cooking dishes based on vegetables.